DaveBackus/Data_Bootcamp_Book/py-fun2.md

     if letter not in vowels:
         print(letter)
 ```
-Extra credit:  How would you change the program to replace the consonants with asterisks?

 **Exercise.**  Take the list `stuff = ['cat', 3.7, 5, 'dog']`.
 This is somewhat demanding, but give it a try.